 Email [email protected] to serve or to report transcription errors.

 Well, once again, welcome and thank you for joining us in our journey through the book of Genesis.
-It has been a long journey, and we are coming to a close, maybe in about a couple of weeks time.
-So look forward to taking us on to another journey in a New Testament, the book of First Corinthians.
+It has been a long journey and we are coming to a close, maybe in about a couple of weeks’ time.
+So, look forward to taking us on to another journey in the New Testament, the book of 1st Corinthians.

 So it's very interesting, last week's sermon was six chapters long, today's sermon is just four verses long.
 So it's going to be a very simple, succinct, I hope short sermon that would encourage you.

 So in essence, Jacob here just settled one thing that we read of and that is instructions with regards to his burial.
 And what is it about his burial?
 He says, "Don't bury me in Egypt, but carry me out of Egypt to bury me in the land of my fathers."

 The very first question in your head is why?
 What's the significance?
 What is Jacob trying to achieve with this instruction?
 What is the ... what is the implication that makes Jacob so insistent on being buried in the land of his fathers?